joeltg/microcbor/README.md

 Encode JavaScript values as canonical CBOR.

 microcbor is a minimal JavaScript [CBOR](https://cbor.io/) implementation.
-You can use microcbor to serialize JavaScript values to CBOR, and to deserialize them back into JavaScript values again. **microcbor doesn't support tags, bigints, typed arrays, non-string keys, or indefinite-length collections.**
+You can use microcbor to serialize JavaScript values to `Uint8Array`s, and to deserialize them back into JavaScript values again. **microcbor doesn't support tags, bigints, typed arrays, non-string keys, or indefinite-length collections.**

 microcbor follows the [deterministic CBOR encoding requirements](https://www.rfc-editor.org/rfc/rfc8949.html#core-det) - all floating-point numbers are serialized in the smallest possible size without losing precision, and object entries are always sorted by key in byte-wise lexicographic order. `NaN` is always serialized as `0xf97e00`.